 You need model flexibility without architectural changes.
 The ability to swap Claude for Llama for Mistral at a configuration level – rather than a code level – matters when model capabilities are shifting as fast as they currently are.

 Your team wants to minimize infrastructure management.
 Bedrock Agents is serverless by default.
 No containers to manage, no model inference infrastructure to maintain.
-Forrester research found that teams using managed AI infrastructure deploy production-ready agents 50% faster than teams building on self-managed frameworks.
+That shifts more of the evaluation toward governance, workflow design, and integration quality.

 Real Friction Points: What Most Bedrock Guides Skip